mukundha/astra-vector-search-demo/README.md

 Here are some of the sample prompts:

-`"You're a chatbot helping customers with questions and helping them with product recommendations"` `Please be friendly and talk to me like a person, don't just give me a list of recommendations`
+`"You're a chatbot helping customers with questions and helping them with product recommendations"`

+`"Please be friendly and talk to me like a person, don't just give me a list of recommendations"`

 Now comes the big question, the context - in this case, you need to be able to pass your Product information based on user's input.